Cristopxer/deliveio/README.md

 This UI is deployed in the expo store, you can scan the QR Code with the [Expo app](https://expo.dev/client) here: [DeliverIO](https://expo.dev/@cristopxer/deliverio)

+## Backend

+The backend for the DeliverIO project is provided by the Sanity Framework which uses GROQ (Query Language) to make the data requests.

+Find the project here: (DeliverIO backend)[https://github.com/Cristopxer/deliverioAPI]

 ## Technologies